Nontrivial three-sublattice magnetization in the easy-axis spin-1/2 XXZ antiferromagnet on the triangular lattice: Results

 Before discussing the thermodynamic-limit behavior of the three-sublattice magnetization, we first examine the local spin-moment profile of a representative finite-size system.
 Figure~\ref{fig:Sz_profile} shows $\langle S_i^z\rangle$ for the projected 1D chain with 145 sites obtained from the original $12 \times 12$ triangular-lattice cluster at $\Delta = 1.1$.

 As shown in Fig.~\ref{fig:Sz_profile}(a), the local magnetization develops a pronounced oscillatory structure over the entire system.
 Although the local moments near the boundaries are strongly affected by the pinning fields, the oscillation amplitude becomes nearly stationary in the central region, indicating that a well-developed bulk-like pattern is formed there.
 The enlarged view in Fig.~\ref{fig:Sz_profile}(b) further reveals a clear period-three modulation of $\langle S_i^z\rangle$, consistent with the three-sublattice pattern $(2m_1,-m_2,-m_2)$ introduced in Sec.~\ref{subsec:3submag}.
+However, in finite open chains, the two negative sublattices are not exactly equivalent because of the boundary pinning fields and the 1D representation of the cluster.
+Therefore, small differences between the two negative local moments can remain even near the center of the chain.
+We regard this asymmetry as a finite-size boundary effect rather than as evidence for a distinct bulk state with three independent sublattice moments.
+For this reason, the negative moment $m_2$ is defined as the average over the six nearest-neighbor sites of the central positive sublattice site, which includes both negative sublattices, and is then extrapolated to the thermodynamic limit.

-This thus shows that the pinning fields efficiently select a symmetry-broken three-sublattice configuration and that the central region of the finite system provides a suitable window for extracting the finite-size estimates of $m_1$ and $m_2$.
+These observations show that the pinning fields efficiently select a symmetry-broken three-sublattice configuration and that the central region of the finite system provides a suitable window for extracting the finite-size estimates of $m_1$ and $m_2$.
 We next address whether this structure survives in the thermodynamic limit by finite-size scaling.